Traveling with $10,000 Cash

 Finding a Lawyer to Contest Currency Forfeiture

-In many of these cases, the seizure comes with an allegation that the traveler failed to accurately report the transportation of currency pursuant to 31 U.S.C. § 5316(a)(1) while attempting to transport the U.S. Currency from the United States to another county on an international flight.
+In many of these cases, the seizure comes with an allegation that the traveler failed to accurately report the transportation of currency under 31 U.S.C. § 5316(a)(1) while attempting to transport the U.S. Currency from the United States to another county on an international flight.

 Depending on the facts of the case, we might be able to help you seek attorneys’ fees and costs in connection with this action under the Civil Asset Forfeiture Reform Act of 2000, the Equal Access to Justice Act, and other statutes, rules, or regulations.